ivpn/ivpn.net/src/content/en/pages/knowledgebase/general/custom-dns.md

 - DNS-over-TLS can be set using the Android OS native Private DNS feature.
 On your device, navigate to `Settings` - `More connections` - `Private DNS`.
 Select `Configure Private DNS` and enter the preferred DoT address.

-### modDNS
+### modDNS with the IVPN App

 <div markdown="1" class="notice notice--info">
 Supported address types: IPv4, DNS-over-HTTPS, DNS-over-TLS, DNS-over-QUIC
 </div>

-- Use the modDNS profile's DNS-over-HTTPS URI string `https://dns.moddns.net/dns-query/abc123` plus the IP address `89.124.253.5` replacing the `abc123` with the actual profile ID.
+- On the Customr DNS Settings screen or via the CLI, use the modDNS profile's DNS-over-HTTPS URI string `https://dns.moddns.net/dns-query/abc123` plus the IP address `89.124.253.5` replacing the `abc123` with the actual profile ID.

 - The [modDNS account area](https://app.moddns.net/setup) also offers a configuration profile (`.mobileconfig` and QR code) for Apple devices.